Stephen Colbert: Early life and education

 On September 11, 1974, when Colbert was ten years old, his father and his brothers Paul and Peter, who were closest to him in age, died in the crash of Eastern Air Lines Flight 212 while it was attempting to land in Charlotte, North Carolina.
 They were en route to enroll Paul and Peter at Canterbury School in New Milford, Connecticut.
 He has discussed the impact the tragedy has on him and his philosophy of grief and suffering.
 Lorna Colbert moved the family from James Island to the George Chisolm House, in downtown Charleston, and she ran the carriage house as a bed and breakfast.

 Colbert found the transition difficult and did not easily make friends in the new neighborhood.
 Later he described himself during this time as being detached, lacking a sense of importance regarding the things with which other children concerned themselves.
 "Nothing made any sense after my father and my brothers died.
 I kind of just shut off," he recalled.
 He developed a love of science fiction and fantasy novels, especially the works of J. R. R. Tolkien, of which he remains an avid fan.
-Colbert says two of his favorite chapters in The Lord of the Rings are "The Shadow of the Past" and "The Council of Elrond".
 During his adolescence, he developed an intense interest in fantasy role-playing games, especially Dungeons & Dragons, a pastime which he later characterized as an early experience in acting and improvisation.

-Colbert attended Charleston's Episcopal Porter-Gaud School participating in several school plays and contributing to the school newspaper but he was not highly motivated academically.
-During his adolescence, he briefly fronted "A Shot in the Dark", a Rolling Stones cover band.
+Colbert attended Porter-Gaud School, an Episcopal school in Charleston, participating in several school plays and contributing to the school newspaper, but he was not highly motivated academically.
+During his adolescence, he briefly fronted A Shot in the Dark, a Rolling Stones cover band.
 When he was younger, he had hoped to study marine biology, but surgery intended to repair a severely perforated eardrum caused him inner-ear damage severe enough to preclude a career involving scuba diving, and leaving him deaf in his right ear.